Arrival in Málaga

 In the wide valley of the Guadalquivir, you will leave Cordoba on an old Roman connecting road.
 Ecija is the capital of horse breeding.
 Renowned stud farms are characterised mainly by their Andalusian horses (local thoroughbreds), Arabian horses, and English hot bloods.

-Marchena, a typical country town of Campiña, lies on a hill overlooking the Rio Carbones.
-You will continue your tour through the Campiña of Seville, a gently rolling landscape of fertile farmland.
-Occasionally, you will come across underground-fed inland lagoons, small Mediterranean oak forests, and rugged karst formations in the landscape.
-Carmona is a city for 150 years, almost unchanged with Baroque palaces, churches and monasteries, surrounded by intact Moorish town walls.
+Also today, the Guadalquivir is the first companion.
+You will continue your tour through the Campiña of Seville, a gently rolling landscape of fertile farmland to the west.
+Carmona is a city that has not changed for 150 years, it has Baroque palaces, churches and monasteries and is surrounded by intact Moorish town walls.